code-312/chicago-ygl-website/README.md

 # chicago-ygl-website
-Code for the Chicago YGL (Young Government Leaders) Website project
+Code for the Chicago YGL (Young Government Leaders) Website project is being created in order to empower YGL and provide a sustainable solution for YGL’s needs and capabilities.

+## What is YGL?
+Young Government Leaders Chicago is a 501(c)3 organization for young, and young at heart, people involved in government.
+Whether it is working for federal, state, or local government, part of a public-private partnership, or a non-profit organization in Chicago, YGL is here for all who want to make government better.
+YGL Chicago strives to make government accessible to everyone.

 ## Getting a development environment setup